code-payments/code-vm/README.md

 accounts.
 The VM operates on compact representations of accounts but can further compress dormant accounts off-chain, effectively reducing rent to `zero`.
-Compressed accounts can be decompressed when needed — either automatically using the Code app or manually through a public indexer.
+Compressed accounts can be decompressed when needed — either automatically using the Flipcash app or manually through a public indexer.

 > [!NOTE]
 > The Code VM is designed specifically to be used by the [Flipcash](https://flipcash.com) mobile app, prioritizing **seamless payments**.
 As a result, this codebase is not intended as a generalized foundation for other projects.